TatevKaren/Python-For-Data-Science/README.md

-# Cours - Learn Python - Python for Data Science 2024 [Full Course for Beginners]
+# Learn Python - Python for Data Science 2024 [Full Course for Beginners]